Curricular Flexibility - Transfer Between Colleges

 A completed Petition to Change Colleges must be submitted no later than three weeks prior to the start of registration for the semester in which they wish to make the transfer.

-Students who transfer to another college may require more than the traditional eight semesters to complete the course sequence in their degree program.
+Students who transfer to another college within Lehigh, or who transfer to an inter-college (IC) program offered jointly by two or more colleges, may require more than the traditional eight semesters to complete the course sequence in their degree program.